 In 1967, the legislature abolished the commission and its commissioners were designated as the Workers' Compensation Commission (now the Workers' Compensation Court of Appeals).
 The new Department of Labor and Industry assumed the Industrial Commission's responsibilities under the leadership of one commissioner appointed by the governor.
 Its duties included: Accident Prevention (Minnesota OSHA); Boiler Inspection and Steamfitting Standards (Code Administration and Inspection Services); Workers' Compensation; Apprenticeship; Fee Employment Agencies and the Division of Women and Children (Labor Standards).

 In 2005, five state construction code and licensing units were consolidated within DLI as a direct result of the Governors' reorganization order.
 On May 16, 2005, the Department of Administration's Building Codes and Standards Division, the Department of Health's Plumbing and Engineering Unit, the Board of Electricity and the Department of Commerce's Residential Contractors' Licensing Unit joined DLI's boiler and high-pressure-piping groups to form a single division -- Construction Codes and Licensing Division (CCLD).

 On August 12, 2020, the Minnesota Senate denied confirmation for Nancy Leppink during the third special session of 2020.
 She had been appointed commissioner of the department by Gov. Tim Walz in January 2019.

-Governor Walz appointed Roslyn Robertson commissioner January 22, 2021, with her term to take effect the same day.
-Robertson’s history of leadership at DLI most recently includes her service as Temporary Commissioner.
+Governor Walz appointed Roslyn Robertson commissioner January 22, 2021, with her term taking effect the same day.

 (Some departmental history information taken from the Dept. of Labor & Industry Web site, Oct.
 18, 2007.)